 - A professional resume

-In the reflective essay, the student discusses how he/she has developed as an information professional and demonstrates how he/she has become proficient in the student learning outcomes.
-In the Introduction section, the student clearly identifies, justifies, and cites the included learning outcomes.
-For each learning outcome, the student should use 300-400 words to demonstrate his/her understanding of the learning outcome.
+In the Reflective Essay, the student discusses how he/she has developed as an information professional and demonstrates how he/she has become proficient in three of the School's student learning outcomes.
+For the three learning outcomes, one is randomly selected by the School, and the other two are chosen by the student.
+The student should use 300-400 words to demonstrate his/her understanding of each of the three learning outcomes, and use 2 artifacts to support their proficiencies in each.

-As a concluding piece of the essay, the student include his/her stance or philosophy of the information profession.
-This philosophy will be supported by using readings of the research, professional literature, personal experiences, and SIS' student learning outcomes.
-The student may address questions like: What is an LISprofessional?; What are the characteristics, qualities and knowledge that will be most important to you as an LIS professional?
+As a concluding piece of the essay, the student includes his/her stance or philosophy of the information profession.
+This philosophy will be supported by using readings of the research, professional literature, personal experiences, and the School's student learning outcomes.
+The student may address questions like: What is an LIS professional?; What are the characteristics, qualities and knowledge that will be most important to you as an LIS professional?

 Please check each of the following areas for complete information on the preparation, submission and assessment of e-portfolios.